 Calakmul is a remote and incredible Maya site in Campeche, Mexico, containing the remains of a vast and once-powerful ancient city.
 Extremely remote, the site has few if any tourists and offers an incredible experience to those willing to make the journey to explore its ancient remains.

-A major rival to the city of Tikal, the two powers fought for control throughout the sixth and seventh centuries AD.
-At its height it was thought to have had estimated to have a population of 50,000.
-However, as with many cities in the region, Calakmul was slowly abandoned with the collapse of Maya power.
+A major rival to the city of Tikal, Calakmul is believed to have primarily been built between 600BC and 250AD, although the two cities became rivals primarily in the sixth and seventh centuries AD.
+At its height it was thought to have had estimated to have a population of 50,000, spanning over 27 square miles..
+However, as with many cities in the region, Calakmul was slowly abandoned with the collapse of Maya power, around 900AD.